boldingd/EclipsePhaseContent/Locus.md

 *After that*, rumors started to circulate that another coop had gotten hold of this crazy, finely-etched silicate wafer, allegedly recovered form an exo-world.
 People thought it was art, because it shone beautifully when light hit it; but then someone thought that the etchings might actually be some kind of *program*.
 The damned fools started experimenting with different ways to interpret it, and actually tried *running* some of the executable versions!
-They'd already had their systems go black-screen-full-fan *more than once* when *somebody* detonated a bunch of hell-balls in their module, taking care of that problem.
+They'd already had their systems go black-screen-full-fan *more than once* when *somebody* detonated a bunch of hell-balls in their module, taking care of that whole problem.
+Hopefully.

-And just for good measure, lest you think that blind hostility is unique to the inner system, just three days ago a vanguardist group managed to obliterate their own module and sever the spar they where attached to while developing new weapons to fight the Consortium.
+And just for good measure, lest you think that blind hostility and factional animosity are unique to the inner system, just three days ago a vanguardist group managed to obliterate their own module and sever the spar they where attached to while developing new weapons to fight the Consortium.

 > **Gunslinger\#MONOLITH**: Fucking tankies still ruining it for everyone.
 >
-> **rategorytheory**: That's a little flippant.
+> **rategorytheory**: Where "tanky" just means "a too-sincere socialist who gets caught fucking up."
 >
-> **anarcat**: I think Ratty's right.
+> **anarcat**: I mean, Ratty's kind of right.
 > It's not like they didn't have the support of their neighbors, right up until they exploded.
 > Maybe even after.
 >